-Meningitis ACWY vaccine is fully funded for NZ residents aged 13–25 years entering college accommodation.
+Meningitis ACWY vaccine is fully funded for NZ residents aged 13–25 years entering college accommodation for the first time.

 We strongly recommend all students, particularly those living in residential colleges, be vaccinated against meningococcal disease before coming to Dunedin.
 Historically, there are at least one or two cases among students at the University of Otago annually.
 Vaccination will provide good levels of protection (73–100 per cent).
 Unfortunately, there is not a single vaccine that covers all of these strains.